Analytic extension of exceptional constant mean curvature one catenoids in de Sitter 3-space: Exceptional catenoids of type II.

 Summarizing the above, we get the following:

-\begin{thm} For each $m=2,3,\dots$, the set $\CC^{\II}_m$ gives the real analytic extension of the exceptional catenoid $f^{\II}_m$, and has the following properties: \begingroup {(\roman{enumi})} {(\roman{enumi})} \begin{enumerate} \item The projection of $\CC^{\II}_m$ into the $xy$-plane in $\R^4_1$ is a hypo-trochoid $-2\gamma_m$.
-On the other hand, the section of $\CC^{\II}_m$ by a plane containing a point of the hypo-trochoid and perpendicular to the $xy$-plane is a hyperbola unless the plane passes through the cone-like singularity of $\CC^{\II}_m$. \item $\CC^{\II}_m$ is almost immersed and has four limit points.
+\begin{thm} For each $m=2,3,\dots$, the set $\CC^{\II}_m$ gives the real analytic extension of the exceptional catenoid $f^{\II}_m$, and has the following properties: \begingroup {(\roman{enumi})} {(\roman{enumi})} \begin{enumerate} \item The projection of $\CC^{\II}_m$ into the $xy$-plane in $\R^4_1$ is the hypo-trochoid $-2\gamma_m$.
+Furthermore, the section of $\CC^{\II}_m$ by a plane containing a point of the hypo-trochoid and perpendicular to the $xy$-plane is a hyperbola unless the plane passes through the cone-like singularity of $\CC^{\II}_m$. \item $\CC^{\II}_m$ is almost immersed and has four endpoints.
 Two of them lie in $\partial_+ S^3_1$ and the others lie in $\partial_- S^3_1$.
 Moreover, $\CC^{\II}_m$ is almost embedded if $m=2,3$. \item If $m$ is odd, then $\CC^{\II}_m$ is the closure of the image of $f^{\II}_m$.
 On the other hand, if $m$ is even, then the closure of the image of $f^{\II}_m$ is just half of $\CC^{\II}_m$.
 The other half can be obtained by the isometric involution of $S^3_1$ given in \eqref{eq:involution}. \end{enumerate} \endgroup \end{thm}

 When $m\ge 4$, $\CC^{\II}_m$ has self-intersections.
 It should be remarked that similar phenomena occur for parabolic or hyperbolic catenoids in the class of space-like maximal surfaces in $\R^3_1$ (see \cite{FKKRSUYY2}).